netzkolchose/node-ansiparser/README.md

 * inst_P(data)                      *dcs put*
 * inst_U()                          *dcs unhook*

+There is a new `inst_E(e)` callback to track internal parsing errors with `e` containing all internal parser states at error time.
+Additionally the parser will stop immediately if you return a value from this callback (probably with broken state - use `.reset` to fix the parser after investigation).

 **NOTE:** If the terminal object doesn't provide the needed methods the parser will inject dummy methods to keep working.